apple/swift-collections/Documentation/OrderedDictionary.md

 (This isn't currently available on the regular `Dictionary`.)

-The `Dictionary` type's original `updateValue(_:forKey:)` method is also available, and so is `index(forKey:)`, grouping/uniquing initializers (`init(uniqueKeysWithValues:)`, `init(_:uniquingKeysWith:)`, `init(grouping:by:)`), methods for merging one dictionary with another (`merge`, `merging`), filtering dictionary entries (`filter(_:)`),
+The `Dictionary` type's original `updateValue(_:forKey:)` method is also available, and so are grouping/uniquing initializers (`init(uniqueKeysWithValues:)`, `init(_:uniquingKeysWith:)`, `init(grouping:by:)`), methods for merging one dictionary with another (`merge`, `merging`), filtering dictionary entries (`filter(_:)`),